 003903 - W20

-Book by 31 May, 2019 and receive a $1,000 per person travel credit!
-This expedition cruise covers all the best of Spitsbergen, by exploring the western edge of the island and venturing to some northern outlying areas home to polar bears, walrus and whales, as well as thousands of seabirds.
+**Book by 31 August, 2019 and receive a $1,000 travel credit and a complimentary pre-voyage hotel night.** This expedition cruise covers all the best of Spitsbergen, by exploring the western edge of the island and venturing to some northern outlying areas home to polar bears, walrus and whales, as well as thousands of seabirds.
 Packed with options for snowshoeing and sea-kayaking, this is the perfect expedition for exploring the “wildlife capital of the Arctic”.

 - Unique Arctic wildlife – polar bears, walrus, reindeer